 Therapists in 55454

-Do you need help managing stress, anxiety, depression, relationships, toxic behavior, focus/cognitive function, emotions, goal setting, motivation, achievement, career, grief, trauma, self-identity, work-life balance, or finding calm and happiness?
+Accepting new clients.
+Client benefits include better management of stress, anxiety, depression, relationships, toxic environments, focus/cognition, emotions, goals, motivation, achievement, career, grief & loss, trauma, self-identity, work-life balance, and finding more calm and happiness.
 I provide encouragement and guidance toward joy and hope with a focus on mind, body, and spirit to achieve wellness.
-I collaborate with you, and help you focus on yourself, so you find solutions that work for you.
+I collaborate with you and help you focus on yourself, so you find solutions that work for you.
 You will learn how to enrich yourself with positivity and purpose, and learn how to empower yourself to live authentically in peace.

-Do you need help managing stress, anxiety, depression, relationships, toxic behavior, focus/cognitive function, emotions, goal setting, motivation, achievement, career, grief, trauma, self-identity, work-life balance, or finding calm and happiness?
+Accepting new clients.
+Client benefits include better management of stress, anxiety, depression, relationships, toxic environments, focus/cognition, emotions, goals, motivation, achievement, career, grief & loss, trauma, self-identity, work-life balance, and finding more calm and happiness.
 I provide encouragement and guidance toward joy and hope with a focus on mind, body, and spirit to achieve wellness.
-I collaborate with you, and help you focus on yourself, so you find solutions that work for you.
+I collaborate with you and help you focus on yourself, so you find solutions that work for you.
 You will learn how to enrich yourself with positivity and purpose, and learn how to empower yourself to live authentically in peace.

 I am a licensed psychologist and AASECT-certified sex therapist specializing in sex therapy and gender health.
 I also focus on compulsive sexual behavior (or "sex addiction").
 Many people have concerns about their sexual health, relationships, and mental health.
 These concerns often impact people’s emotions, work, pleasure, and overall wellbeing.
 In treatment, I build collaborative, supportive therapeutic relationships and use evidence-based interventions.
 I am passionate about supporting people to live authentically, enhance their relationships, and enrich their wellbeing.